ROCm/rpp/utilities/test_suite/readme.md

-RPP Test Suite
+AMD Radeon Performance Primitives (RPP) Test Suite

-The RPP Test Suite is a set of tests that are used to validate the functionality and performance of the RPP application.
-The suite includes both unit tests and performance tests, and allows the user to test specific cases or a range of cases.
-This test suite includes  all three layouts .The test suite also provides an option to run the tests with a profiler for performance analysis.
-This test suite also contains validation part to validate the functionalities, currently the validation part is only restricted to input depth 0 and outputToggle value 0
+The RPP Test Suite is a set of tests that are used to validate the functionality and performance of the AMD Radeon Performance Primitives vision library.

+Features:
+The suite includes:
+--Unit tests that execute the desired functionality and variant once, report RPP execution wall timee and save output images.
+--Performance tests that execute the desired functionality and variant 100 times by default, and report max/min/avg RPP execution wall time, or optionally, AMD rocprof kernel profiler max/min/avg time for HIP backend variants.
+--Unit and Performance tests are included for three layouts - PLN1 (1 channel planar NCHW), PLN3 (3 channel planar NCHW) and PKD3 (3 channel packed/interrleaved NHWC).
+--Unit and Performance tests are included for various input/output bitdepths including U8/F32/F16/I8.
+--Support for pixelwise output referencing against golden outputs, and functionality validation checking, by tolerance-based pass/fail criterions for each variant.
+(Current support for U8 PKD3 variants)

 Command Line Arguments